Azure-Samples/modern-data-warehouse-dataops/e2e_samples/mdw_governance/README.md

 ### 1. Use private endpoints and peered network to secure the solution

 To enable a network layer protection, the services should reside on Virtual Network (VNET) and firewall for those services should be enabled to block external access.
 This can be done under Networking tab in the portal, by selecting "Allow access from selected networks".
-Support for Private Endpoints varies in different services, where Data Lake and Key Vault have full support, Data Factory and Purview require some additional steps.
+Support for Private Endpoints varies in different services, where Data Lake and Key Vault have full support, Data Factory, Databricks and Purview require some additional steps.

 To establish a private connection from Data Factory you need to create an [Azure Integration Runtime](https://docs.microsoft.com/en-us/azure/data-factory/create-azure-integration-runtime), and then create a link to Key Vault and Data Lake.

 Purview at this time (feb-2021) does not yet fully support Private Endpoints, but since it is considered a trusted Azure Service, it can reach the services that have the firewall enabled when the "[Allow trusted Microsoft services to access](https://docs.microsoft.com/en-us/azure/storage/common/storage-network-security?tabs=azure-portal)..." exception is checked.

+Azure Databricks can be either provisioned in the virtual network (vnet-injection) in the Premium tier, or its managed virtual network can be peered to the solution's virtual network so that the cluster's nodes would have secure access to the data in Azure Storage.
+Additionaly, its [public IP should be disabled](https://docs.microsoft.com/en-us/azure/databricks/security/secure-cluster-connectivity) and routed through corporate network.

 Notice that once the firewall is enabled, and access is blocked from external IPs, you will not be able to access the resources directly, unless the VNET is peered into your internal network (e.g. with firewall on, you would not be able to use Azure Storage Explorer to access Data Lake, unless the network is peered).